UK nationals in the EU: what you need to know

 Until exit negotiations are concluded, the UK remains a full member of the European Union and all the rights and obligations of EU membership remain in force.
 This means:

-Travelling within the EU – passports and healthcare
+Travelling in the EU – passports and healthcare

-British nationals can continue to travel freely within the EU using a UK passport.
+UK nationals can continue to travel freely within the EU using a UK passport

-There will continue to be no visa requirements for British nationals entering another EU country.
+there continue to be no visa requirements for UK nationals entering another EU country

-British nationals can continue to access healthcare during temporary visits to EU countries using the European Health Insurance Card.
+UK nationals can continue to access healthcare during temporary visits to EU countries using the European Health Insurance Card

 Living and working in the EU – property, pensions and healthcare

-British nationals can continue to receive healthcare in EU countries.
+UK nationals can continue to receive healthcare in EU countries

-British nationals can continue to retire and collect their pensions in EU countries.
+UK nationals can continue to retire and collect their pensions in EU countries